Department of Water Supply Apologizes …questions remain

 One of the several factors that makes Hawai’i Island, and West Hawai’i specifically, stand apart from other water municipalities are the depth of its of water wells.
 The municipal average water well may be from 50 to 200 feet deep.
 The wells serving the Kona area reach depths of over 1,500 feet deep, presenting a host of unique operating and maintenance challenges problems for DWS (see the DWS presentation for details).

 When DWS system repairs are required, custom parts must first be manufactured, tested, and finally shipped from the mainland to Hawai’i, adding months to an already unacceptable repair time cycle.
-In the forum video (see below for on-demand viewing details), we learn what DWS is doing to improve its water service operating reliability, and address repairs in what can best be described as “lessons learned” for the Department of Water Supply.
+In the forum video (see below for on-demand viewing details), we discover what DWS is doing to improve its water service operating reliability, and address repairs in what can best be described as “lessons learned” for the Department of Water Supply.

 In DWS’s own words…“A hiccup in power supply taking even one well offline for as little as a few hours could cause a dramatic drop in tank levels and prove the impetus for drastic changes in water availability.”